 As I sat down with a strong cup of tea to recover I reflected on this realisation that the whole event was actually something that the charities that were benefiting from my registration fee saw as a really important fundraiser.
 But as I looked around I could see that it was the big commercial brands that were involved as sponsors that had activated their sponsorship best before, during and after the bike ride.
 It was clear that the non-profits involved had actually missed a lot of opportunities to raise more money.
 I was surrounded by stands and signage for all the brands that had sponsored the event.
 There was little to no evidence of the many charities that the whole event had been a fundraiser for apart from a few well-meaning volunteers wearing t-shirts and handing out the medals.

 Coming at this from my background in marketing, fundraising and award-winning CSR campaigns it struck me that many opportunities are being missed and that’s making fundraising for charity cycling more challenging than it should be.
 So here are my top three ideas for charity bike ride fundraisers because far from losing popularity, they’re going from strength to strength for everything from fundraising for schools to raising awareness for international nonprofits.
+(You might also find my Cycle Clothing Ireland complete guide useful if you’re going to be going on a charity cycle yourself and wondering what the best cycling gear to wear is.)

 1. BE MORE TRANSPARENT WHEN FUNDRAISING FOR CHARITY CYCLING